It’s long been a source of contention among veterinary professionals when a dog should be spayed or neutered.

 This may be due to the premature removal of estrogen-producing organs in the body, leading to hip joints that develop abnormally because they’re missing estrogen.

-It’s important to remember that hip dsyplasia is mostly genetic, meaning it’s passed down from a puppy’s parents.
-But the more you can reduce the chances of your dog getting it the better.
+It’s important to remember that hip dysplasia is mostly genetic, meaning it’s passed down from a puppy’s parents.
+But the more you can reduce the chances of your dog getting it the better (this includes a proper food diet).

 If you’re purchasing a purebred dog like a labrador or a German sheperd, it’s critical to choose a puppy from parents who have been certified by the Orthopedic Foundation for Animals to ensure there isn’t a genetic history of hip dysplasia.